 Great Lakes Reinsurance (UK) PLC maintains the capital strength by reference to a target financial strength rating from an independent ratings agency.
 The ratings help to reflect the financial strength of Great Lakes Reinsurance (UK) PLC and demonstrate to the stakeholders the ability to pay claims for the long term.
 Rating agencies assess the financial strength of the Great Lakes Reinsurance (UK) PLC.
 The Branch is classified as a branch of Great Lakes Reinsurance UK PLC.
-Therefore the Branch obtained the same rating as Great Lakes Reinsurance UK PLC based on ratings published by Standard & Poor's Ratings services as 31 December 2012.
-Great Lakes Reinsurance (UK) PLC manages its capital rating by performing periodical analysis using Standard & Poor's Capital model.
+Therefore the Branch obtained the same rating as Great Lakes Reinsurance UK PLC based on ratings published by Standard & Poor's Ratings services as 31 December 2013.
+At the date of this report, Great Lakes Reinsurance (UK) Plc has a credit rating of AA- from Standard & Poor's (2012: AA-) and a credit rating of A+ from AM Best (2012: A+).